 Gelf Alderson, Executive Head Chef

 Gelf was one of the early pioneers of farm to fork philosophy, from his time as Head Chef at the 6500 acre farm at Killerton House.
-Gelf has been Head Chef at River Cottage for four years now and is responsible for creating the inspiring food we offer at River Cottage HQ, using food that is farmed locally, sourced from our kitchen garden, or foraged from the surrounding area.
+Gelf was Head Chef at River Cottage for four years before being promoted to Executive Head Chef.
+Today, he is responsible for creating the inspiring food we offer at River Cottage.
+Gelf is passionate about using food that is farmed locally, sourced from our kitchen garden, or foraged from the surrounding area.

 Gill Meller, Chef & Writer

 Gill Meller has been part of the River Cottage team for more than ten years.
-Working closely with Hugh Fearnley-Whittingstall, Gill has been a major part of all of the activities at River Cottage including sourcing the ethically-produced and sustainable food, creating the ever changing menus and developing the successful cookery school at Park farm.
+Working closely with Hugh Fearnley-Whittingstall, Gill has been a major part of all of the activities at River Cottage including sourcing the ethically-produced and sustainable food, creating the ever changing menus and developing the successful cookery school at River Cottage HQ.
 He appears regularly on the series cooking alongside Hugh, contributes to the cookbooks and teaches at the River Cottage Cookery School.

 River Cottage team